davedupplaw/ha-battery/README.md

 ## TODO:

 * Add support for single charge/discharge sensor
-* Adjust speed of ants based on dis/charge power
 * Add toggle options for some of the display elements
 * Add option to have charge cable on the right or discharge cable on left
 * Add colour configuration